check package

 func EqualSlice

 EqualSlice is the slice version of Equal.
-Calls t.Error if want != got.
+Calls t.Error if want != got with an unified diff.

 func (*Failure) Fatal